Dreamlone/atowpy/README.md

 Good explanation about `taxi-out time` variable: https://www.isarsoft.com/knowledge-hub/taxi-out-time

-## Repository structure
+## Solution description

 This repository contains all the necessary materials, scripts, saved models and other artifacts needed to reproduce the solution.

-It is recommended to explore current repository with [Solution description](#solution-description) section
+It is recommended to explore current repository with [How to work with current repository](#how-to-work-with-current-repository) section

-## Solution description

 ### How to work with current repository